BR3ND3N8R/CS260-First-Repository/README.md

 # CS260-First-Repository
-Made for first GitHub project
+Made for first GitHub project.
-.
 This is a test.